 5. Submit the form, earning 0.5 AMA PRA Category 1 credit for each query.

 Resources for Point-of-Care CME

 Internet Point-of-Care credit is documented through this POC online web form.
 To receive credit, the physician must document the clinical question, the source consulted (from the approved list), and the application to practice.
 The maximum time associated for each search conducted is approximately 30 minutes.

-All LH CME committee and planning committee members disclosed they have no commercial interest with any entities producing, marketing, reselling, or distributing health care goods or services consumed by, or used on, patients. .No commercial support has been offered for this activity.
+Databases have been chosen to ensure independence, lack of commercial bias and valid content.
+All planning committee members disclosed they have no relevant commercial interest with any entities producing, marketing, reselling, or distributing health care goods or services consumed by, or used on, patients.
+Commercial grants will not be solicited for this activity.

 Accreditation & Credits

 Legacy Health is accredited by the Oregon Medical Association to sponsor continuing medical education for physicians.
 Legacy Health designates this internet point-of-care activity for a maximum of 0.5 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.
 Credit records are tracked electronically by the CME office.
 Credits will appear on the transcript under the heading, "Point-of-Care".

 For purposes of obtaining an AMA Physician's Recognition Award, physicians may claim up to twenty (20) AMA PRA Category 1 Credits™ per year through Internet POC Learning activities.